It's-a Me, Agentic AI

 | Exploration | Different paths taken | Novel approaches discovered |

-Designing these rewards is a strict machine learning engineering discipline.
+Designing these rewards is a rigorous machine learning engineering discipline.
 A poorly shaped reward function produces an agent that technically completes tasks but in degenerate ways, like a Mario speedrunner who clips through walls.
 Impressive, but not what we actually wanted.
 Reward hacking is the Goodhart’s Law of agentic AI: when a measure becomes a target, it ceases to be a good measure.

 Mario starts each level knowing nothing about its specific layout.
 He has to: